DaveBenham/VenomModules/README.md

 Changing the curvature does not change the stage times.

 ### ATK (envelope attack time) knob
-Establishes the time it takes the attack stage to rise from 0V to 10V.
+Establishes the time it takes the attack stage to rise from 0% to 100%.
 The knob range is 0.98 msec to 11.3 sec.

-If the envelope is retriggered, then the attack stage can start above 0V, in which case the attack time is shortened proportionally.
+If the envelope is retriggered, then the attack stage can start above 0%, in which case the attack time is shortened proportionally.

 ### DEC (envelope decay time) knob
-Establishes the time it takes the decay stage to fall from 10V down to the sustain level.
+Establishes the time it takes the decay stage to fall from 100% down to the sustain level.
 The knob range is 0.98 msec to 11.3 sec.

 ### SUS (envelope sustain level) knob
-Establishes the voltage of the sustain stage.
-The knob range is 0% to 100%, which corresponds to 0 to 10 volts.
+Establishes the level of the sustain stage.
+The knob range is 0% to 100%.

 ### REL (envelope release time) knob
-Establishes the time it takes the release stage to fall from the sustain level to 0V.
+Establishes the time it takes the release stage to fall from the sustain level to 0%.
 The knob range is 0.98 msec to 11.3 sec.

-If gate goes low before the sustain stage is reached, then the release start level will not be the sustain level.
+If the gate goes low before the sustain stage is reached, then the release start level will not be the sustain level.
 If the release start is below the sustain level, then the release time will be decreased proportionally.
-If the release start is above the sustain level, then the release time will be for the release start down to 0V.
+If the release start is above the sustain level, then the release time will be for the release start down to 0%.

 ### SMOD (envelope stage modulation) input
 This is a shared input that can be used to modulate any of the envelope stages.
 Each stage has its own attenuverter to attenuate and/or invert the SMOD CV.
 The attenuated CV is summed with the knob value.

 The attack, decay, and release stages scale the CV such that for each positive volt of CV, the time is doubled, and for each negative volt the time is halved.
 The stage times can be modulated beyond the knob values.
 The absolute minimum stage time is 0.24 msec, and the maximum is 181 seconds.

-The sustain CV is scaled 1:1 (or 10% per volt), and the effective sustain level is clamped to 0-10V (0-100%).
+The sustain level CV is scaled at 10% per volt, and the effective sustain level is clamped between 0% and 100%.

 ### VCO frequency ratio
 XM-OP is intended to be used as a modulation operator, where one XM-OP modulates another.
 When performing modulation, the most musical results occur when there is an integral ratio relationship between the frequencies of the two operators.
 There are three controls to establish this ratio.
 XM-OP also has a V/Oct input where 0V always represents 261.63 Hz, or C4.
 There isn't any general tuning knob or octave knob.
 If there were, then it would disturb the ratio relationships.